Dyrutter/anime_recommendations/README.md

 + Explains the collaborative filtering, cosine similarity, and other processes through which the recommendation systems were developed
 + Describes the final neural network model and its settings
 + Discusses the model's creation, usage, and limitations

+# ADDITIONAL MATERIAL
+### RECOMMENDATIONS
++ Create a program for re-creating and updating this data set using myanimelist.net's new API
++ Create a front-end API for accessing the recommendation systems
++ Re-train the model using alternate weight-initialization methods and compare for best results